alifeee/blog/notes/installing Waydroid, an Android emulator, on Linux.md

 …installed some apps and filled one of my screens with a big Android display.

+I found the APKs on either [F-Droid](https://f-droid.org/en/), which just has them available for download (sweet) or by searching the web and downloading them from sketchy sites.

 It seems to work well!

 I suppose there's a lot you can do with Waydroid, if you want.
 I don't think I want.